ait-detectmate/DetectMateService/docs/docker-compose.md

 ### Ports

-The parser service exposes port **8001** (internal the service runs on port 8000).
-The management api server runs on this port.
+The parser service exposes port **8001** (internally the service runs on port 8000).
+The management API server runs on this port.
 This service exposes metrics for the `prometheus` service and allows to start, stop and reconfigure the service.

 ### Depends